Thomas Russell (rebel): 1803 Rising

-Unknown to Russell, in Dublin Emmet, unable to deliver promised firearms, could not draw Michael Dwyer's men down from the Wicklow Mountains nor mobilise the hoped for support in Kildare.
+Unknown to Russell, in Dublin Emmet, unable to deliver promised firearms, could not draw Michael Dwyer's men down from the Wicklow Mountains nor mobilise the hoped-for support in Kildare.
 Plans to surprise Dublin Castle failed when his men prematurely revealed themselves, and finding many of those under his immediate command the worse for drink, he called the rising off.

 Trial and execution

 Russell managed to hide for a number of weeks but on 9 September 1803 was arrested by Major Sirr in Dublin where he returned in hopes of rescuing Emmet (who had been captured on 25 August).
 Mary Ann sent £100 to Thomas Russell via Orr, which was to be used as a bribe “for the purpose of effecting his escape.”
 But without warning on the morning of the 12th he was transferred under heavy escort to Downpatrick Gaol.

-There, on 3 October, the Rev. F. Archer, inspector of prisons,reported that he attended Russell at his own request "to administer the Sacrament which he received with apparently great devotion".
-When the service ended, Russell declared "in the awful presence of God" that he had been guilty of "many immoral acts", but as to his political opinions and actions he had never intended "any other than the Advantage of my fellow creatures and even the Happiness of my Adversaries" and that.whether "thread" of his existence extended a further 40 years or was cut within the hour, he should not cease from the work he had begun.
+There, on 3 October, the Rev. F. Archer, inspector of prisons, reported that he attended Russell at his own request "to administer the Sacrament which he received with apparently great devotion".
+When the service ended, Russell declared "in the awful presence of God" that he had been guilty of "many immoral acts", but as to his political opinions and actions, he had never intended "any other than the Advantage of my fellow creatures and even the Happiness of my Adversaries" and that whether the "thread" of his existence extended a further 40 years or was cut within the hour, he should not cease from the work he had begun.

-Convicted of high treason in Downpatrick, on 12 October Russell was hung and beheaded.
+Convicted of high treason in Downpatrick, on 12 October Russell was hanged and beheaded.
 His remains were buried in the graveyard of St Margaret's Church, Downpatrick, a grave paid for by his friend Mary Ann McCracken.

 In remarks to the court before sentencing, Russell expressed surprise "to see gentlemen on the jury (looking at the grand jury box) who had often expressed and advocated political opinions similar to those on which he acted, and for which he had forfeited his life, for the sentiments publicly delivered by them, had assisted to influence his conduct".
 He afterwards told an officer that six of the jury (probably referring to persons on both grand and petty juries) had been United Irishmen.